Aiven-Open/karapace/website/source/index.rst

 Karapace: schema hub and REST API for Apache Kafka
 ==================================================

-Karapace is your perfect compantion to Apache Kafka, adding REST API and schema handling functionality.
+Karapace is your perfect companion to Apache Kafka, adding REST API and schema handling functionality.

 .. image:: karapace.svg
    :alt: Karapace logo